MarwanAlsoltany/velox/README.md

 $person->save(); // persists the model in the database.
 $person->update(['first_name' => $value]); // updates the model and save changes in the database.
 $person->delete(); // deletes the model from the database.
-Person::create($attributes); // creates a new model and saves it in the database.
+Person::create($attributes); // creates a new model instance, call save() on the instance to save it in the database.
 Person::destroy($id); // destroys a model and deletes it from the database.

 // fetching models